 EOO will provide simultaneous written notice to the Parties and their Advisers that the Draft Investigative Report is available for review.
-EOO will make the Draft Investigative Report available for ten (10) business days.
+EOO will make the Draft Investigative Report available for 10 days.
 The Investigator will incorporate any relevant feedback, and the Final Report is then shared with all Parties and their Advisers by EOO through secure electronic transmission or hard copy at least ten (10) business days prior to a hearing.
 The Parties are also provided with a file of any directly related evidence that was not included in the report.
-The Parties may elect to waive the full ten (10) business days.
-Each copy of the materials shared will be watermarked on each page with the role of the person receiving it (e.g., Complainant, Respondent).
+The Parties may elect to waive the full ten (10) days.
+Each copy of the materials shared will be watermarked on each page with the role of the person receiving it (e.g., Complainant, Respondent, Complainant's Adviser, Respondent's Adviser).